bor0/gidti/manuscript/chapter6.md

 X> ### Exercise 2
 X>
 X> Evaluate `the Nat 3` and `the Integer 3` and note the differences.

+## 6.1.
+Weekdays

+In this section we will introduce a way to represent weekdays, and then do some proofs with them.

 We start with the following data structure, for weekdays: